lexer

 Writing stateful lexers is beyond the scope of this document.

 When reading source code, it is occasionally helpful to temporarily hide blocks of code like functions, classes, comments, etc. This is the concept of “folding”.
-In the Textadept and SciTE editors for example, little indicators in the editor margins appear next to code that can be folded at places called “fold points”.
-When the user clicks an indicator, the editor hides the code associated with the indicator until the user clicks the indicator again.
+In the Textadept and SciTE editors for example, little markers in the editor margins appear next to code that can be folded at places called “fold points”.
+When the user clicks on one of those markers, the editor hides the code associated with the marker until the user clicks on the marker again.
 The lexer specifies these fold points and what code exactly to fold.

 The fold points for most languages occur on keywords or character sequences.
 Examples of